leakless21/omoai/docs/whisperx-inspired-architecture.md

 - Lazy‑load models only when the corresponding feature is enabled.
 - Use `device: auto` to prefer GPU when available; run on CPU otherwise.
-- For long audio, consider enabling VAD to constrain compute; measure before making default.
+- For long audio, enabling VAD often improves throughput substantially; defaults mirror WhisperX.
 - On any alignment/diarization failure: log and fall back silently to keep the pipeline robust.

 ## Dependency Strategy